Murcof: First electronic instruments (1985)

 Around his fifteenth Corona started to play music, taking piano and music theory lessons from 1985 to 1989.
 He bought his first keyboard in 1985, one out of the Casio Sample Keyboard series, which made him excited as he could use it to record and transform snippets of everyday sounds.

 For a while Corona enjoyed an alternative club in Tijuana, called Iguanas.
 There he developed a taste for mid 80s industrial (Play It Again Sam, Wax Trax!
 Records and Nettwerk labels, Skinny Puppy, Front 242, Front Line Assembly, KMFDM, and In The Nursery) and synthpop (e.g. Depeche Mode’s A Broken Frame (1982) and Black Celebration (1986)).

 Around 1988 Corona acquired some more sophisticated equipment.
 His first professional keyboard was a synthesizer, the Kawai K1.
 Corona was "blown away" by the concept of designing his own sounds with oscillators and waveforms.
 He also began to program sounds on the Commodore 64.
 He started to write his own compositions influenced by techno pop (e.g. Kraftwerk), acid house and industrial.
 He continued in that style by forming the live act Vortex together with two of his friends.
 The group was active from 1988 to 1991.

 Besides electronic music Corona was also listening pre‐1900 classical music during his whole teens.
 His uncle employed him as a warehouse manager around the mid 80s.
 In 1988 he started his study to become a computer programmer, but dropped out in 1990.
 By then he was focusing on DJing with his mobile DJ system and later as a resident DJ in a club in Ensenada.
-From 1992 to 2000 he worked in a nursing agency that dealt primarily with the elderly and terminally ill in San Diego (USA).
+From 1992 to 2000 he worked in a nursing agency that dealt primarily with the elderly and terminally ill in San Diego (US).